-Taper tension is sometimes necessary if you are center winding film or other extensible material.
+Center winding film or other extensible material comes with inherent difficulties.
 If you maintain a constant tension on the web, as the diameter of the roll increases, the wraps become tighter.
 This sometimes stretches the web.
 If the web just came from a dryer section and the film is warm when it is wound, it will tend to stretch more.
 Then as it cools, it shrinks to its original size and either telescopes the roll or crushes the core.
 Similar problems arise when winding extensible foam materials as well.

 The best method of achieving taper tension is to measure the diameter of the roll, either using an ultrasonic sensor or two pulse tachometers (one on measuring revolutions of the rewind roll and one measuring revolutions of a drive roll).
 This measured diameter is then processed and is used to reduce the tension as the roll diameter increases.
 Taper Tension can be automatically controlled through a taper tension feature controller.

 Montalvo has multiple controllers that can accomplish this.
 The Z4, the X3400HD and the S4 Digital Tension Controller.
 Either of these units can also calculate the roll diameter without using any external sensors.
 While using external sensors ensures an accurate diameter calculation (better than 1%), the internal diameter calculation is more in the 5% accuracy range.
 This is usually more than adequate.